MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-registrymanager-h/iothubregistrymanager-deletemodule.md

 );
 ```

-Deletes a given module.

 ## Parameters
-* `registryManagerHandle`The handle created by a call to the create function.
+* `registryManagerHandle` The handle created by a call to the create function.

-* `deviceId`The Id of the device containing module to delete.
+* `deviceId` The Id of the device containing module to delete.

-* `moduleId`The Id of the module to delete.
+* `moduleId` The Id of the module to delete.

 ## Returns
 IOTHUB_REGISTRYMANAGER_RESULT_OK upon success or an error code upon failure.